 For once I support Shiv Sena!

-For once I support the Shiv Sena… despite the fact that I have never liked the ideologies of the political party, and always believed them to be a dim-witted extremist group, which thought they owned Maharashtra… despite the fact that their ‘Marathi Manoos’ slogans always got on my nerves and all I wished to do was too was to give them a good piece of my mind regarding how India is one and they too are Indians before being Marathis…
+For once I support the Shiv Sena… despite the fact that I have never liked the ideologies of the political party, and always believed them to be a dim-witted extremist group, which thought they owned Maharashtra… despite the fact that their ‘Marathi Manoos’ slogans always got on my nerves and all I wished to do was to give them a good piece of my mind regarding how India is one and they too are Indians before being Marathis…

 There are many reasons for me to disagree with that particular political party… but this time, I actually support their campaign!
 Because, for once, they seem to be right!